sketch

 (rect (* i 100) 0 100 100))))

 Returns a random color.
-You probably don't want to use this, because much of the returned colors are either too dark, or too light.
+You probably don't want to use this, because many of the returned colors will be either too dark, or too light.
 You do get to choose the ALPHA value, though.

 (defparameter *colors* (loop for i below 16 collect (random-color)))